Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 OnFleet homepage

-Onfleet is a simple, easy-to-use last-mile delivery management solution known for its intuitive interface and quick deployment.
-Teams evaluating FarEye alternatives often consider Onfleet when they need a lightweight platform focused primarily on last-mile coordination rather than full-chain logistics orchestration.
+Onfleet is a simple, intuitive last-mile delivery management solution known for fast deployment and a clean interface.
+Teams evaluating FarEye alternatives consider Onfleet when they need a lightweight platform focused on last-mile coordination rather than full-chain logistics orchestration.

 Common Challenges Onfleet Resolves